Buying a vacation home is out. Trading homes is in.

 The big picture: Across the country, demand for second homes is down more than half from pre-pandemic levels, fueled by high costs, a cooling short-term rental market and a pullback in remote work, per a new Redfin report.

-- Local officials cracking down on short-term rental rules have also hampered interest, he says.
+- When rates were lower, "the people who wanted to buy a lake home, did, because it was such a bargain," Smith says.

-- Some people who bought vacation homes during the pandemic boom are now turning them into long-term rentals to pay the bills, Castro says.
+- "Right now, people aren't selling because there's nothing out there" to move into.

-Between the lines: The way people travel has changed, boosting the "sharing economy" that's now flush with Airbnb-style rental marketplaces.
+Between the lines: How people travel has changed, boosting the "sharing economy" that's now flush with Airbnb-style rental marketplaces.

 How it works: Kindred has a "give-to-get" model.
 You earn credits toward booking a place by hosting a member in your own home.